-- c.
-Rental Cars: Size of rental cars must be justified if larger than compact.
-When using a rental vehicle, employee must keep log of daily mileage and pay for any mileage charge when car is used for personal business. - d.
-First Class Travel: First class travel cannot be used, unless the additional cost is paid by the employee. - e.
+- Rental Cars: Size of rental cars must be justified if larger than compact.
+When using a rental vehicle, employee must keep log of daily mileage and pay for any mileage charge when car is used for personal business. - First Class Travel: First class travel cannot be used, unless the additional cost is paid by the employee. - d.
 Tickets: Copy of tickets used for travel must always be furnished with claim.

-ARTICLE 27- PERSONAL PROPERTY
+ARTICLE 29 - PERSONAL PROPERTY

-- 1. The City provides all equipment and supplies, which are required for performance of employee job duties.
+- The City provides all equipment and supplies, which are required for performance of employee job duties.
 In any situation where an employee requests to use personal property or equipment for the completion of job tasks, the Department Manager must provide written authorization in advance. - 2.
 Rental and Repair/Replacement - a.
-Where appropriate, the City will provide an hourly rental fee equivalent to that which would be obtained locally.
-In no situation will rental fees be paid unless specifically authorized in advance and in writing by the Department Manager. - b.
 If items are damaged beyond repair, the actual value of such may be paid.
 The value of such items shall be determined as of the time of damage thereto.
 The City Manager shall establish the procedure to be followed by employees in submitting claims for damaged or destroyed items.
 No claims shall be authorized for repair or replacement of items of personal property used on City business unless they have more than minor value and are listed on an inventory of such items which has received Department Manager authorization for use. - 3.
-Upon approval of the City Manager, and in accordance with the provisions of Section 53240 of the Government Code of California, employees may be paid the cost of replacing or repairing clothing or prostheses or other personal property of an employee, such as eyeglasses, hearing aids, dentures, watches, or articles of clothing, necessarily worn or carried by the employee or required by the nature of his duties, when such items are damaged or destroyed in the line of duty without fault of the employee or stolen from City facilities.
+Upon approval of the City Manager, and in accordance with the provisions of Section 53240 of the Government Code of California, employees may be paid the cost of replacing or repairing clothing or prostheses or other personal property of an employee, such as eyeglasses, hearing aids, dentures, watches, or articles of clothing, necessarily worn or carried by the employee or required by the nature of his-their duties, when such items are damaged or destroyed in the line of duty without fault of the employee or stolen from City facilities.

-ARTICLE 28- PERFORMANCE EVALUATIONS
+ARTICLE 30 - PERFORMANCE EVALUATIONS